An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

-Morgue workers walk among the thousands of bodies piled up at the national hospital in downtown Port-au-Prince after the massive 2010 earthquake in Haiti.
+Morgue workers walk among the thousands of bodies piled up at the national hospital in downtown Port-au-Prince after the massive 2010 earthquake.

 David Gilkey/NPR